ND-Framework/ND_Police/README.md

 Updated:

-fixes: the cuffs not working
+fixes: the cuffs not working.
-removed: the cuffs in your invtory
+removed: the cuffs in your inventory.

-updated: the ability to search people and take the items from there inventory
+updated: the ability to search people and take the items from their inventory.

 any problems